lockin module¶

 - Parameters:

-fir_coeffs (list of float, optional) – coefficients for FIR filter to be applied to measured data.
+bool) – whenTrue, calculate on the hardware the mean and standard deviation of the acquired data in chunks ofnsumlock-in packets.fir_coeffs (array_like of float) – coefficients for FIR filter to be applied to measured data.
 43 coefficients must be provided, or pass None (default) to disable the filter.
-See also Notes and Examples sections.
+Not available if

 - Returns: